Breville BJS600XL Fountain Crush Review

 It will struggle a bit when juicing only leafy greens.
 If you’re one of those hard core juicers that want only leafy veggies in their juice then get a horizontal auger type juicer like an Omega 8004 or the Omega NC800.

-You cannot use this to make nut butter or sorbets because it doesn’t have a blank plate attachment that’s needed.
-If you’re looking to make your own peanut butter or sorbets, have a look at the Kruvings Whole Slow Juicer or the Omega NC800.
+You can’t use this to make nut butter or sorbet because it lacks a blank plate.
+If you’re looking to make nut butter or sorbet then a Vitamix would be a better option.